 The project is expected to generate more than 200 direct jobs during construction and employ ten full-time employees during operation.

-The Dundonnell windfarm will be spread across 4,500ha and will be installed with 80 Vestas V150 – 4.2MW turbines.
+The Dundonnell wind farm will be spread across 4,500ha and installed with 80 Vestas V150 – 4.2MW turbines.

-Each turbine will have a tip height of up to 189m and a rated power of 4MW.
-The turbine blades will have a length of 73.7m, a rotor diameter of 150m, and swept area of 17,671m².
+Each turbine will have a tip height of up to 189m and rated power of 4MW.
+The turbine blades will have a length of 73.7m, rotor diameter of 150m and swept area of 17,671m².

-The turbines will be connected via 33kV underground cables.
+The turbines will be connected by 33kV underground cables.

-The first phase of construction will include upgradation of public roads and formation of an access track for the windfarm.
-Internal roads will be constructed to connect the turbine generators and the windfarm site with the public roads.
+The first phase of construction will include the up-gradation of public roads and formation of an access track for the wind farm.
+Internal roads will be constructed to connect the turbine generators and wind farm site with public roads.

 The major phase of construction will commence after the road upgrades.
 Construction and commissioning of the wind turbines, electrical systems and transmission lines will form the final phase of construction.

-Concrete batching plants and onsite quarry comprising up to two pits will be developed during the construction.
-Temporary structures such as construction laydown areas, make-shift site buildings, and parking facilities will also be developed.
+Concrete batching plants and an onsite quarry comprising up to two pits will be developed during the construction.
+Temporary structures, such as construction laydown areas, make-shift site buildings and parking facilities, will also be developed.

-The Dundonnell windfarm will include a 220kV / 33kV onsite substation and a 500kV / 220kV offsite substation.
-The onsite substation will include a control room, switch gears, transformers, and insulators.
+The Dundonnell wind farm will include a 220kV / 33kV onsite substation and 500kV / 220kV offsite substation.
+The onsite substation will include a control room, switch gears, transformers and insulators.

 Ausnet Services will design, build, own and operate the transmission lines for the project.